frontenddogma/css-optimization-basics/manuscript/operation.md

 As such, yes, inline CSS is good for performance, and as such we should consider it a CSS optimization measure.
 But unless, perhaps, we deal with truly unique styling on ever unique single pages, a categorical no to use inline CSS.
 Our vision of web development, to write the leanest possible HTML for maximum freedom of movement in terms of updates and maintenance, forbids this.
 We don’t want to touch HTML for CSS updates—and clearly, inline CSS prevents that.

-_⚐ Note_

-With improvements to our content management, build, and deployment processes, HTML maintenance has become a lot easier and cheaper.
+I> With improvements to our content management, build, and deployment processes, HTML maintenance has become a lot easier and cheaper.
 We’ve gotten to a point where we can speak of [a new paradigm](https://meiert.com/en/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has become weaker.
 That is development-practically speaking a helpful and development-theoretically speaking a fascinating development.
 For the time being I still recommend to follow the first paradigm and separate concerns (like structure, presentation, behavior)—and to always keep the big picture in mind.

 ### Possibly Relevant: Declaration Prudence